← Back to Fitley

 11. Data Protection Impact Assessment

 Because Fitley processes special category health data at scale, we have conducted a Data Protection Impact Assessment (DPIA) in accordance with Article 35 UK GDPR.
-This assessment evaluates the necessity and proportionality of our fitness data processing, identifies risks to your rights and freedoms, and documents the measures we take to mitigate those risks.
+This assessment evaluates the necessity and proportionality of our fitness and nutrition data processing, identifies risks to your rights and freedoms, and documents the measures we take to mitigate those risks.
 A summary of this assessment is available on request.

 12. Contact and complaints